Jim Matheson: 2000

 In 2000, Matheson was tapped to run for the 2nd district seat.
 The Democrats were optimistic in part because the 2nd district has historically been friendlier to Democrats than the rest of Utah and in part because two-term incumbent Merrill Cook had a reputation for erratic behavior.
 The prospect of losing the seat frightened district Republicans enough that Cook was unseated in the primary by computer executive Derek Smith.
-However, Matheson defeated Smith comfortably, taking 56 percent of the vote even as George W. Bush won the district with 57% of the vote.
+However, Matheson defeated Smith comfortably, taking 56% of the vote even as George W. Bush won the district with 57% of the vote.

 2002

 During the 2000s round of redistricting, the Republican-controlled state legislature made the 2nd significantly more Republican than its predecessor.
 The old 2nd had been located entirely in Salt Lake County since the 1980s round of redistricting; Salt Lake County has historically been friendlier to Democrats (at least at the state and local level) than the rest of Utah.
 The legislature drew all or part of 14 mostly rural counties in eastern and southern Utah into the 2nd.
 They were only connected to Salt Lake City by a narrow band of territory in heavily Republican Utah County.
 In addition, the legislature shifted most of western Salt Lake City to the 1st, leaving the more conservative eastern part of the city in the 2nd.
 The new district was approximately six points more Republican than its predecessor.

 Ultimately, Matheson defeated State Representative John Swallow by only 1,600 votes, largely due to a 25,800-vote margin over Swallow in Salt Lake County.
 According to at least one study, some extra financial help from the Republican Party might have helped Swallow defeat Matheson.
 However, national Republicans stayed out of the race after state legislators claimed they had drawn a district that no Democrat could possibly win.